seqeralabs/nf-k8s-best-practices/README.md

 ### Diagnosing pod failures

 When a pod fails, it is usually a result of either (1) an error in the task script, (2) network and/or latency between the workflow pod, task pod, and storage, or (3) some incompatibility between the pod and the underlying hardware (very rare).
-Aside from the standard procedure of checking the nextflow log and the task directories, you can check the pod metadata by running “kubectl describe <task-pod>”.
+Aside from the standard procedure of checking the nextflow log and the task directories, you can check the pod metadata by running `kubectl describe <task-pod>`.
 This metadata will usually have a more detailed description of the error.
 If a pod fails due to a faulty or incompatible node, you can either (1) use a dynamic retry with backoff and see if the pod lands on a different node or (2) use a node selector or affinity to avoid the node altogether.

 Furthermore, some pod failures cause the entire workflow to fail, even when using a retry error strategy.
 This is because some k8s-related errors are not “wired” into the standard retry logic, and just default to workflow termination.
 If you encounter such an error, feel free to submit a GitHub issue so that we can evaluate it and hopefully correct it.